Port Aransas Nature Preserve

 The Nature Preserve at Charlie’s Pasture is a vast, 1280-acre property with uplands, sand flats, marshes, wooded motts, and ponds that support a diversity of plants and animals.
 Hundreds of species of shorebirds, waterfowl, and songbirds use the area to forage, nest, rest, and refuel while undertaking strenuous migrations.
 The main entrance lies on Port St. adjacent to the Corpus Christi Ship Channel.

-A large pavilion overlooks tidal flats and is a gathering place for free activities like Nature Preserve Yoga (Tuesdays at 11:30 a.m.) and Nature Walks.
+A large pavilion overlooks tidal flats and is a gathering place for free activities like Nature Preserve Yoga and Nature Walks.
+Click here for times, dates, and locations.
 The area is the trailhead for a mile of paved trail graced with lookouts of prairie and pond habitats and leads to the Port Aransas Community Park.
-A second ¼ mile unpaved loop trail branches from the parking area on Port St. across from the restrooms and leads up and around Clay’s Hill, a wooded area with adjacent cattail pond.
-Nature walks leave from the Community Park Saturdays at 8 a.m.
+A second ¼ mile unpaved loop trail branches from the parking area on Port St. across from the restrooms and leads up and around Clay’s Hill, a wooded area with an adjacent cattail pond.
+Nature walks leave from the Community Park on Saturdays at 8 a.m.

 Wetland Park